Inflect logo

 FactorRating / DataNotes

-Global Connectivity GradeBStrong regional connectivity with developing international links.
+Global Connectivity GradeBStrong national connectivity with developing international links.

-Sales Tax15% VAT – as of September 2025Standard value-added tax applies to goods and services.
+Sales Tax15% VAT – as of September 2025Standard Value Added Tax rate applied to services.

 Network & Connectivity Ecosystem

-Internet Exchange Points (IXPs) The primary Internet Exchange in the country is the Saudi Arabian Internet Exchange (SAIX).
-Peering through SAIX helps localize traffic, reduce latency for end-users within Saudi Arabia, and lower transit costs for service providers.
+Internet Exchange Points (IXPs): The primary internet exchange is the Saudi Arabian Internet Exchange (SAIX).
+Peering through SAIX helps localize traffic, reducing latency for users within the Kingdom and improving application performance.

 Power Analysis

-Power Grid Reliability The power grid serving Riyadh's main commercial and industrial zones is well-engineered and reliable.
-Data centers in the area are supported by redundant power feeds and multiple substations, ensuring high levels of uptime required for mission-critical operations.
+Power Grid Reliability: The power grid serving Riyadh's main commercial and industrial zones is well-engineered and reliable.
+Data centers in the area are supported by redundant power feeds and substation access, ensuring high levels of uptime for critical infrastructure.

 Market Access, Business & Tax Climate

-Proximity To Key Business Districts Data centers in Riyadh are strategically located to serve the city's central business district, the Diplomatic Quarter, and the King Abdullah Financial District.
-This proximity provides low-latency connectivity for the finance, government, and technology sectors concentrated in these areas.
+Proximity To Key Business Districts: Data centers in Riyadh are strategically located to serve the city's central business district, King Abdullah Financial District (KAFD), and numerous industrial cities.
+This proximity provides low-latency connectivity essential for the finance, government, and technology sectors driving Saudi Vision 2030.

 Natural Disaster Risk